lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session01_see.md

 Overall "Modeling to Learn" objectives include activities and competencies that…

-a. …are meaningful for you and align your learning goals with your team.
+a. …are meaningful for you and align your learning goals with your team's.

-b. …develop systems thinking skills and help you to see how several things fit together and understand causes that are hard to see without data and modeling resources.
+b. …develop systems thinking skills - help you see how several things fit together and understand causes that are hard to see without data and modeling resources.

 c. …make VA data, initiatives and standards transparent to you.